AsmShuvo/ReqBenchWeb/README.md

 VITE_SERVER_URL=http://localhost:3001
 ```

-### Optional: database setup
+### Optional — database setup (for auth + cloud sync)

-1. Create a free Neon project at <https://neon.tech>.
+1. Create a free project at <https://neon.tech>.
-2. Copy the connection string to `DATABASE_URL` in `server/.env`.
+2. Copy the connection string into `DATABASE_URL` in `server/.env`.
 3. From `server/`, push the schema to Neon:
    ```bash
    npm run db:push
    ```
-   This drops any old tables and creates fresh ones matching `prisma/schema.prisma`.
-Run it once before signing up the first time.
-If you ever see errors like `column User.passwordHash does not exist`, your DB is out of sync — run `npm run db:push` again.
+   This creates the tables matching `prisma/schema.prisma`.
+Run it once before signing up for the first time.
+If you later see errors like `column User.passwordHash does not exist`, your DB is out of sync — run `npm run db:push` again.

-### Optional: Groq
+### Optional — Groq (for AI features)

-1. Get a free key at <https://console.groq.com>.
+1. Get a free API key at <https://console.groq.com>.
-2. Set `GROQ_API` in `server/.env` and restart.
+2. Set `GROQ_API` in `server/.env` and restart the backend.

 ---